-SCHOLARSHIP OInformation Lake Area Tech Foundation Funding for Lake Area Tech Foundation scholarships is made possible by donations provided from individuals, businesses, corporations and by LATI staff, faculty and alumni.
-Thanks to their generosity, the Lake Area Tech Foundation awarded nearly \$400,000 in scholarships to 400 students during the 2017-2018 school year!
-All students who are accepted into a program by March 15 as full-time students are eligible and encouraged to apply for the scholarship awards that will be made during the coming academic year.
-The incoming student application timeline to apply for scholarships is Jauary 1 - March 31.
+LAKE AREA TECH FOUNDATION Funding for Lake Area Tech Foundation scholarships is made possible by donations provided from individuals, businesses, corporations and by LATC staff, faculty and alumni.
+Thanks to their generosity, the Lake Area Tech Foundation awarded nearly \$450,000 in scholarships to 450 students during the 2020-2021 school year!
+The incoming student application timeline to apply for scholarships is January 1 - March 31.
 Scholarship recipients must be enrolled in 12 credit hours per semester, maintain satisfactory program progress, and complete customary donor acknowledgements as outlined by the Foundation office.
 Universal Application for All Scholarships It's never been easier to apply for scholarships at Lake Area Tech.
 Whether you're applying for one or more, there is only one application to complete to qualify for all scholarships currently available through the Foundation.
-This includes LATI Foundation scholarships as well as Build Dakota full-ride scholarships (for eligible programs).
+This includes LATC Foundation scholarships as well as Build Dakota full-ride scholarships (for eligible programs).
 The system automatically links each student with all scholarships for which he/she meets eligibility criteria.
-(Once a student creates an account, all available scholarships will appear).
-Incoming LATI students can create an account to apply for LATI Foundation and Build Dakota scholarships here.
-Simply create a username and password and begin the process.
-Lake Area Tech Scholarships The Lake Area Tech Foundation awarded nearly \$400,000 in scholarships to 400 returning and incoming students during the 2017-2018 school year!
-We encourage all incoming and returning students to apply for the numerous Foundation scholarships available.
+Accepted LATC students can log in to apply for LATC Foundation and Build Dakota scholarships here.
+Simply use your MyPortal username and password.
 Build Dakota/Stretch the Million Scholarships - Both in-state students and out-of-state students are eligible for Build Dakota scholarships. - The Build Dakota scholarships will support tuition, fees, books and other required program expenses in the eligible technical institute programs. - Recipients of the Build Dakota scholarships will commit to living and working in the state, in their field of study, for three years following graduation. - For additional information about program requirements and the student workforce commitment; please see the Build Dakota Scholarship site at www.builddakotascholarships.com In an effort to 'stretch' the available dollars in the Build Dakota Scholarship program, industry partners participate as a "Stretch the Million" partner.
 STM partners commit to paying half of the expenses of the Build Dakota Scholarship for a student scholar. - BDS Full-ride scholarships support tuition, fees, books and other required program expenses in the eligible technical institute programs. - Both in-state students and out-of-state students are eligible for the scholarships. - Recipients of the scholarships will commit to living and working in the state, in their field of study, for three years following graduation. - If a scholarship recipient has an industry (Stretch the Million) partner, the three year work commitment is with that business.
+For questions about scholarships, contact the Lake Area Tech Foundation office at foundation@lakeareatech.edu.

 ACCREDITATION

-Lake Area Technical Institute is accredited by The Higher Learning Commission, the South Dakota Division of Workforce and Career Preparation, and by numerous agencies governing the quality and accreditation of the many programs at Lake Area Tech.
+Lake Area Tech is accredited by The Higher Learning Commission, the South Dakota Division of Workforce and Career Preparation, and by numerous agencies governing the quality and accreditation of the many programs at Lake Area Tech.

 GENERAL EDUCATION

-An integral part of LATI's mission statement is the comprehensive, foundational nature of the technical education we provide.
-The required general education classes are critical to LATI's four core values: the General Education Student Learning Outcomes.
-General Education provides the broad knowledge and skills to enable LATI graduates to work effectively within society.
+An integral part of LATC's mission statement is the comprehensive, foundational nature of the technical education we provide.
+The required general education classes are critical to LATC's four core values: the General Education Student Learning Outcomes.
+General Education provides the broad knowledge and skills to enable LATC graduates to work effectively within society.

 GENERAL EDUCATION PURPOSE STATEMENT

-The purpose of LATI General Education is to provide the building blocks for success.
+The purpose of LATC General Education is to provide the building blocks for success.
 Through core general education courses, students gain skills and knowledge for effectiveness in communication, computer, math and the sciences.

 GENERAL ED STUDENT LEARNING OUTCOMES

 - Demonstrate problem-solving skills and critical thinking.

 - Develop professionalism, including team-working skills.

 - Communicate effectively.

 - Find and use information.